 “Student debt collectors have powers that would make a mobster envious”.

-Thus spake Elizabeth Warren and, if anything, she is understating the student loan crisis.
+Thus spake Elizabeth Warren back in 2014 and, if anything, she is understating the student loan crisis.
 We used to jail loan sharks.
 Now they run the likes of Wells Fargo.

 Student debt as a category is now the second largest burden in the nation, trailing only home mortgage debt.
-This year it surpassed total credit card debt.
+Five years ago it surpassed total credit card debt.
 Tuition rates have climbed astronomically, the amounts borrowed follow and the percentage of defaults has sky rocketed.

 As a former New Jersey resident and a father I am familiar with Rutgers – the State University of New Jersey.
-Tuition, room and board for a full time undergrad student at the New Brunswick campus has reached almost $26,000 a year.
+Tuition, room and board for a full time undergrad student at the New Brunswick campus has reached almost $25,000 a year.
 A commuting full time student still must fork over about $14,000 a year.
 And that’s the in-state tuition for New Jersey residents.
 Out of state rates are significantly higher.

 Now mind you – the banks of the old Raritan ain’t Princeton.
+Neither is Monmouth.
 Rutgers is the state university.

 How did we get our kids into this mess?
 Well, we weren’t watching.

 Once upon a time we as a people invested in education.
-Once upon a time there was a free college – The City University of New York – supported by all of the people of the city, rich and poor alike.
+Once upon a time there were free colleges – The City University of New York was one of them – supported by all of the people of the city, rich and poor alike.
 I went to that free college because I had no money.
 It wasn’t open enrollment mind you – you had to qualify to get in.
 I was admitted on a trial basis – I had to do two semesters with a B average to matriculate.
 But I never had student debt; I bought my first house on Staten Island at 25 years old.

-While CUNY is no longer free, at $6,030 a year for New York City residents it’s a bargain indeed.
+While CUNY is no longer free, at $7,090 a year for New York state residents it’s a bargain indeed.